hzitoun/big-data-hadoop-spark/README.md

 ## Project 1
-Get the most tendy cryptocurrency by analysing twitter stream in real time.
+Get the most trendy cryptocurrency by analysing twitter stream in real time using Spark